chintoz/chintoz/README.md

-### Hi there 👋, back on November those are the main goals:
+### Hi there 👋, back on December those are the main goals:

-- 🌱 MongoDB is the main goal.
-Complete November Java Path course and preparation for certification exam.
+- 🌱 Kubernetes is going to be my best friend during 2025.
+I'm going to be preparing CKAD exam.
+Then for December, it'll be good to setup an environment with resources to start preparing it.
+- 🔭 I'd like to do a code Kata with my workmates.
+Farkle dice game is a good candidate.
+Goal for this month, it'll be prepare it to be done in January.

 <!--